-Flixborough, and the other serious incidents that occurred during the 1970's, contributed to significant changes in the understanding, management and regulation of major hazard processes.
+Flixborough, and the other serious incidents which occurred during the 1970's, contributed to significant changes in the understanding, management and regulation of major hazard processes.

-Regulations for the control of major hazard processes, introduced through the Seveso Directive and COMAH, are now well established with a further revision due to be implemented in 2015.

-Management of Change procedures are now common across the process industry and cover a wider range of changes such as organisational change, although this has not eliminated incidents.
+- Regulations for the control of major hazard processes, introduced through the Seveso Directive and COMAH, are now well established with a further revision due to are implemented in 2015. - Management of Change procedures are now common across the process industry and cover a wider range of changes such as organisational change, although this has not eliminated incidents.

-Comprehensive guidance on the location and design of occupied buildings covering both permanent and temporary buildings is now available.

-Work carried out in recent years has improved the understanding of unconfined vapour cloud explosions.
-However large flammable releases continue to occur and the complexity of the problem will continue to require great expertise.

-Guidance for board members and senior management includes the importance of ensuring that appropriately qualified, competent staff are employed.
+- Comprehensive guidance on the location and design of occupied buildings covering both permanent and temporary buildings is now available. - Work carried out in recent years has improved the understanding of unconfined vapour cloud explosions.
+However large flammable releases continue to occur and the complexity of the problem means that concluding that such a release will not result in a high overpressure will continue to require great expertise. - Guidance for board members and senior management includes the importance of ensuring that appropriately qualified, competent staff are employed.
 Authorities, such as the HSE have developed detailed guidance.
-However the disperse nature of much of the industry and ongoing re-organisations means that this is an area which will continue to require close attention.

-The importance of an organisation's safety culture is now appreciated and there are indications that the safety culture of organisations today is generally much better than it was at the time of Flixborough.
+However the disperse nature of much of the industry and ongoing re-organisations means that this is an area which will continue to require close attention. - The importance of an organisations safety culture is now appreciated and there are indications that the safety culture of organisations today is generally much better than it was at the time of Flixborough.
 However much still needs to be done, particularly to ensure that the board's perception of the organisations safety culture matches that at the operational level.

-Acknowledgements
+Acknowledgements.

-The author would like to thank Martin Pitt and Robert Skelton for their helpful comments in preparing this paper, and Hans Pasman for his contributions to the section on vapour cloud explosions.
+The author would like to thank, Martin Pitt and Robert Skelton for their helpful comments in preparing this paper and Hans Pasman for his contributions to the section on vapour cloud explosions.